panzy/coding-exercises/src/increasing_triplet_subsequence/README.txt

-An time O(n), space O(1) solution of the Leetcode question Increasing Triplet Subsequence.
+A time O(n), space O(1) solution to the Leetcode question Increasing Triplet Subsequence.

 The tricky thing of this question is that the indices you are looking for are not necessarily continuous.